AdrienPoupa/docker-compose-nas/README.md

 ## qBittorrent

-Set the default save path to `/data/torrents` in Settings, and restrict the network interface to Wireguard (`wg0`).
+Set the default save path to `/data/torrents` in Settings, and restrict the network interface to WireGuard (`wg0`).

 The web UI login page can be disabled on for the local network in Settings > Web UI > Bypass authentication for clients